Mahmoud-Hamdy99/SQL-data-warehouse-project/README.md

 ---

 ## Exploratory Data Analysis (EDA) Using SQL

 This project includes a complete Exploratory Data Analysis (EDA) workflow performed entirely using SQL.
 The objective is to deeply understand the dataset, uncover trends, identify patterns, and prepare reliable insights for analysis and reporting.

 The EDA process is organized into six structured modules:

-1️⃣ Database Exploration
+---

+### **1️⃣ Database Exploration**
 Understanding the overall structure of the database.

-Reviewing tables, schemas, and relationships
+- Reviewing tables, schemas, and relationships

-2️⃣ Dimensions Exploration
+---

+### **2️⃣ Dimensions Exploration**
 Analyzing the dimension tables to understand descriptive attributes.

-Examining categories, hierarchies, and unique values
+- Examining categories, hierarchies, and unique values

-Profiling customer, product, and date dimensions
+- Profiling customer, product, and date dimensions

+---

-3️⃣ Date Range Exploration
+### **3️⃣ Date Range Exploration**
 Investigating the time dimension and dataset coverage.

-Identifying the earliest and latest dates
+- Identifying the earliest and latest dates

-Checking for gaps or missing time periods
+- Checking for gaps or missing time periods

-4️⃣ Measures Exploration
+---

+### **4️⃣ Measures Exploration**
 Exploring numerical measures and KPIs.

-Analyzing distributions of sales, revenue, quantity, etc.
+- Analyzing distributions of sales, revenue, quantity, etc.

-Detecting outliers or unusual patterns
+- Detecting outliers or unusual patterns

-Assessing completeness and accuracy of numerical fields
+- Assessing completeness and accuracy of numerical fields

-5️⃣ Magnitude Analysis
+---

+### **5️⃣ Magnitude Analysis**
 Evaluating contribution and weight of key entities.

-Identifying top-performing categories or groups
+- Identifying top-performing categories or groups

-Analyzing contribution percentages
+- Analyzing contribution percentages

-Highlighting where the dataset is most concentrated (e.g., top customers/products)
+- Highlighting where the dataset is most concentrated (e.g., top customers/products)

-6️⃣ Ranking Analysis
+---

+### **6️⃣ Ranking Analysis**
 Ranking entities to understand performance levels.

-Top N / Bottom N ranking
+- Top N / Bottom N ranking

-Identifying patterns among high and low performers
+- Identifying patterns among high and low performers

 ---

-## 📈 BI: Analytics & Reporting (Data Analysis)  --->>> ## Coming Soon
+## BI: Analytics & Reporting (Data Analysis)  --->>> ## Coming Soon

 ### Objective
 Develop SQL-based analytics to deliver detailed insights into: